Cabahan

-The island was formerly an island barrio of Santa Fe, Romblon that existed from 1901 to 1917.
-In the 1903 Census on population, it had 24 residents.
+The island was formerly an island barrio of Santa Fe, Romblon, that existed from 1901 to 1917.
+The 1903 census on population recorded the island as having 24 residents.

 Geography

 Cabahan Island, lying off on the eastern shore of Santa Fe, about 3 mi NNE of Cabalian Point (the southernmost tip of Tablas Island, is wooded and 279 ft high.
 Its south and east shores are formed by red, rocky cliffs, and its west and north shores are bordered by mangroves.
 A rocky islet about ¼ mile (.25 mi) East of Cabahan is joined to it by a reef and about ¼ mile (.25 mi) south-southeast from the southeast point of Cabahan is Pez Rock, a red pinnacle 70 ft high, between which and Cabahan, the water is deep.

+Education

+The island has one Elementary school, V. A. Gutierrez-Montiel Memorial Elementary School, which provides basic education for the island inhabitants.